 - Download the JRE on Oracle's site

-- Windows auto-download .cab files for JRE - scroll down to links for version 7
+- Windows auto-download .cab files for JRE

 - More about security and the JRE

 - Download Adobe Flash Player